menu icon

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.

-1. Pour broth into the bottom of the slow cooker.
+2. Add to the Crockpot: Pour the broth into the bottom of the slow cooker.
+Place the Cornish hens on top of the broth.

 raw Cornish hens drizzled with olive oil